AmirPaknahad/Third-Assignment-Hogwarts/README.md

 - **Take Courses**: Teachers can explore and enroll in courses they wish to teach, displayed on their dashboard.
 - **Score Students**: Teachers can evaluate students by navigating to the scoring section on their dashboard, selecting the appropriate course, and entering scores for each student.
 - **View Courses List**: Access a comprehensive list of courses they teach for an overview of current teaching assignments.
-- **View Course's List of Students**: Check the list of students enrolled in specific courses to monitor their progress.
+- **View course's List of Students**: Check the list of students enrolled in specific courses to monitor their progress.
 - **Show Teacher’s Score on the Menu**: Conveniently monitor their teaching performance by checking their score displayed on the menu.

 ### Assistant class: